ROOTBABU/rootbabu.github.io/docs/assets/markdown/hacks/re-entrancy.md

 **4.** Call the attacker contract's `attack` function with a value of `1 ether`, in order to trigger the attack.

-**5.** The `attack` function will call the vulnerable contract's function that interacts with an external contract.
+**5.** The `attack` function will call the vulnerable contract's withdraw() function.

 **6.** The vulnerable contract will attempt to transfer funds to the attacker contract using the call low-level function.
-This triggers the fallback function in the attacker contract, allowing the attacker to execute further code and potentially steal more funds.
+This triggers the fallback function in the attacker contract, allowing the attacker to execute further code.

 **7.** The fallback function in the attacker contract will repeatedly call the vulnerable contract's withdraw function, effectively re-entering the vulnerable contract's code.